maddie480/EverestUpdateCheckerServer/README.md

   URL: https://gamebanana.com/mmdl/430983
 ```

-Everest can then download this file from the server, and check if an update is available on a mod (by comparing the hash).

-The server used by Everest is currently hosted by max480 (max480#4596 on [the "Mt.
-Celeste Climbing Association" Discord server](https://discord.gg/celeste)).
+### Where it is used

+- [Everest](https://github.com/EverestAPI/Everest) uses this file for its "Check for Mod Updates" feature.
+For all mods someone has installed as a zip with an everest.yaml, Everest can check if the hash matches what is present in this file, to know if the mod is up-to-date (regardless of version number, since some modders don't update this one).
+- The [Banana Mirror Browser](https://max480-random-stuff.herokuapp.com/banana-mirror-browser) uses it to get the list of files present in the mirror.

+### Access

+This file is publicly accessible at https://max480-random-stuff.appspot.com/celeste/everest_update.yaml.

+## Mod search database

+### What it does

-Additionally, this server generates a `modsearchdatabase.yaml` file that can be used as a database of mod names, authors and descriptions on GameBanana.
-This is used by [the GameBanana search API](https://github.com/max4805/RandomStuffWebsite#the-gamebanana-search-api) to find mods.
+A file is generated at `uploads/modsearchdatabase.yaml` with extensive info about all mods.
+It can be used as a database of mod names, authors and descriptions on GameBanana.
 A mod in this file looks like this:
 ```yaml
 - GameBananaType: Map
   GameBananaId: 213863